chisqrd/qs-monitoring/README.md

 ```
 DeployFunction.ps1
 ```
-If you choose to not provide a subscription name, it will use your default subscription.
-If resource group name you provided does not exist, the script will create a resource group for you.

 You can access the logs from the logs folder where you can find the url for the function deployment url for further information.